-I’m very excited, yet cautiously optimistic, about the arrival of this fall’s upcoming sequel BLADE RUNNER 2049.
+I’m very excited, yet cautiously optimistic, about the arrival of BLADE RUNNER 2049.
 The trailer looks fantastic, I’m overjoyed that Harrison Ford has returned, and I am a fan of ARRIVAL director Denis Villeneuve’s work.
 Though I remain disappointed that Ridley Scott only produced and did not direct the film, his involvement is crucial to my interest in actually wanting to chart the evolution of Rick Deckard’s character.

 And that, of course, brings back the long-debated question about whether or not Deckard is indeed human or Replicant.